 - Storytelling: Students hear a Native American Story and learn how stories have been used throughout history to help people remember important events and teach life lessons.
 Then students get to make up their own stories.

 - Pictographs: Students learn about petroglyphs, pictographs and symbolism.
 They then get to make their own art to keep.

 - Ceramics: The use of clay developed independently worldwide thousands of years ago.
 Students will learn where clay comes from, why ceramic technology is important, and then make their own coil or pinch pot.

 - Drum Making: The drum is an important and often sacred instrument to many people around the world.
 Native Americans have a long history of drum making.
 Students will learn about the importance of drums and how they hold special meaning to different people while making a drum of their own.

 Kampsville Field Trip: Bring your whole class to Kampsville for a day in the Lower Illinois Valley.
 Visit our museum and then travel to our education facility where students will participate in the chosen activities.

 Cost: $10 per student for main activity with 1 extension.
-Each additional activity is $5 per student to cover supply costs
+Each additional activity is $5 per student